HAImanifesto/web/index.md

 ***This Manifesto is a proposal for a practical framework of signaling and recognizing the collaborative authorship between Human & Artificial Intelligence.***

-This is a new paradigm where machines may contribute, but the human remains the source of intention, judgment, and responsibility.
+This framework rests on the acknowledgment that machines may contribute, but the human remains the source of intention, judgment, and responsibility.

 This model rests on simple but important principles: